AndreTeixeira1998/overleafwiki/Backup-of-Data.md

 There are 3 things which need to be backed up

 * Mongodb
-* ShareLaTeX Filesystem data
+* Overleaf Filesystem data
 * Redis

 It is not essential to backup Redis, it is only used for short term data.

 ## Backup Tips
-Backups need to be on a separate server to the one ShareLaTeX running on, ideally in a different location entirely.
+Backups need to be on a separate server to the one Overleaf running on, ideally in a different location entirely.
 Running multiple instances of mongodb is also not a backup as it will not prevent against corruption.

 ## Mongodb
 mongodb comes with a tool called [mongodump](https://docs.mongodb.com/manual/reference/program/mongodump/) which will export the dataset in a safe backup format.